BriTANicK: Internet sketches

-BriTANicK were one of the sketch comedy groups only on Cracked.com and CollegeHumor both, featured regularly..
-Their sketch "Pillow Talk" features Private Practice's Chris Lowell.
-They have also been featured as "Kings of DotComedy" on G4's Attack of the Show!.
+BriTANicK were featured regularly on Cracked.com and CollegeHumor..
+Their sketch "Pillow Talk" featured Private Practice's Chris Lowell.
+They were featured as "Kings of DotComedy" on G4's Attack of the Show!.

 In the spring of 2020, the duo directed three episodes of Making Fun with Akilah and Milana for Comedy Central digital.

 Reviews, awards and festivals

 BriTANicK has been reviewed in the Charleston City Paper and Time Out Chicago, and was named a Time Out New York "Don't Miss" critic's pick in 2009.

 The duo has performed in SF Sketchfest, NYC Sketchfest, Chicago Sketchfest, and Piccolo Spoleto in Spoleto Festival USA.
 In 2008 they won the Seattle Sketchfest Video Contest and NY Comedy Festival's "Web Video Cram-Off".
 Their sketch, "Academy Award Winning Movie", resulted in coverage on the websites of the Huffington Post and Time magazine as well as praise from Roger Ebert, Joss Whedon, Stephen Fry, and Ashton Kutcher.
 They were nominated for The Comedy Awards' "Best Viral Original" and the ECNY Awards' "Best Comedic Video".

 In 2022 and 2024 they performed at the Edinburgh Festival Fringe.
 In 2024 they directed Demi Adejuyigbe's performance at the Edinburgh Festival Fringe.